 Emcee: Coast 104.5 radio personality, Coral Brooks, the other half of the fun and crazy duo, Up and Adam in The Morning!

-Participating Restaurants: Black Cat Bistro, Blue Sky Bistro, The Cavalier Coastal Kitchen, Fig @ Courtney’s House, Linn’s of Cambria, Manta Rey Restaurant, Robin’s Restaurant, Shine Café, Thai Bounty
+Participating Restaurants: The Black Cat, Blue Sky Bistro, Cavalier Coastal Kitchen, Divine Street Catering, Fig @ Courtney’s House, Linn’s of Cambria, Manta Rey Restaurant, Robin’s Restaurant, Shine Café, and Thai Bounty

 Five Celebrity Judges: Executive Chef, Matthew Beaudin, of the Monterey Bay Aquarium; Chef Dakota Weiss, a Bravo ‘Top Chef’ Alum and part owner of Sweet Fin Poke in Southern California; local food columnist, Consuelo Macedo of the Cambrian; Teri Bayus, producer, director and star of local Taste Buds TV; and Bruce Gibson, 2nd District SLO County Board Supervisor.